zendframework/zf-web/README.md

 Reference Guide
 ---------------

-To configure the Reference Guide of ZF1 and ZF2 you have to edit the file ``/module/Manual/config/module.config.php`` and modify the paths of the section ``zf_document_path``.
+To configure the Reference Guide of ZF1 and ZF2, edit the file ``config/autoload/module.manual.global.php`` and modify the variables named ``$zf1ManualPath`` and ``$zf2ManualPath``, respectively.

-Each path is related to a specific language of the reference guide.
+Each path is related to a specific language and version of the reference guide.
 For instance, the English version of the 2.0 documentation is represented by:

     'zf_document_path' => array(
         '2.0' => array (